A Beautiful Day in the Neighborhood: Plot

-In 1998, at the beginning of an episode of Mister Rogers' Neighborhood, Mr. Rogers displays a picture board with five doors.
-Three of the doors are opened to reveal the familiar faces of Lady Aberlin, King Friday, and Mr. McFeely.
-The fourth door is opened to reveal the face of Mr. Rogers' troubled new friend, Lloyd Vogel, who has a cut near his nose.
-Mr. Rogers explains that Lloyd has been hurt (and not necessarily on his face), and he is struggling to forgive the one who hurt him.
-After explaining what forgiveness means, Mr. Rogers leaves to visit Lloyd.
+The film begins with a remake of the opening sequence of Mister Rogers' Neighborhood.
+Fred Rogers shows his television audience a picture board with portraits of some of his friends, including King Friday and Mr. McFeely.
+He then introduces a new friend, Lloyd Vogel, whom he explains has been hurt, and is having a hard time forgiving the person who hurt him.

-Lloyd Vogel is an Esquire journalist known for his cynical writing.
-He attends his sister Lorraine's wedding with his wife Andrea and their newborn son, Gavin.
-During the reception, Lloyd starts a fistfight with his estranged father, Jerry, over memories of Lloyd's deceased mother Lila, whom Jerry cheated on and abandoned, before being punched against the wall by another patron, explaining the cut by his nose.

-Lloyd's editor, Ellen, assigns him to interview children's television presenter Fred Rogers for a 400-word article about heroes.
-Lloyd feels that the assignment is beneath him, but is informed that none of the other heroes were willing to talk to him.
-Still cynical, Lloyd questions whether Mister Rogers is "for real".
-Lloyd travels to the WQED studio in Pittsburgh to interview him.
-Rogers is dismissive of his fame and displays concern for Lloyd's nose injury.
-With coaxing, he relates some of the issues with his father, whose apology and attempt at reconciliation Lloyd has rebuffed.
+Lloyd, a journalist for Esquire magazine known for his cynical writing, is reluctant to go to his sister Lorraine's third wedding because his estranged father Jerry will be there, but he attends with his wife Andrea, and their newborn son, Gavin.
+When Jerry makes an insensitive remark about Lloyd's deceased mother Lila (who he cheated on and abandoned when she was dying of cancer twenty years earlier), Lloyd becomes furious and punches his father, starting a chaotic fight in which another guest breaks his nose.
+Lloyd's editor, Ellen, assigns him to interview Rogers at WQED Studios in Pittsburgh for a 400-word article about heroes.
+Lloyd feels that the assignment is beneath him, but is informed that none of the other heroes were willing to talk to him due to his reputation.
+On meeting Lloyd, Rogers is dismissive of his fame and chiefly displays concern for Lloyd's nose injury.
+With coaxing, Lloyd admits some of the issues with his father, whose apology and attempt at reconciliation Lloyd has rebuffed.
 Rogers tells him his ways of dealing with anger, including striking the keys of a piano.

-Determined to expose Rogers' friendly persona as an act, Lloyd watches several episodes of Rogers' show, but cannot discern anything.
-Interviewing Rogers again when he visits New York, seemingly dodging Lloyd's questions, he reminisces about raising his two sons.
-Fred takes out his puppets and asks Lloyd about his childhood rabbit stuffed animal and his father, provoking Lloyd into ending the interview.